Hiking - Frontcountry Trails

 Salt River Trail System

-This group of trails includes the Karstland Loop, the South Loop, Salt River Meadows and the North Loop.
+This group of trails includes the Karstland Trail, Benchmark Creek Trail, Salt River Meadows Trail and Salt Pan Lake Trail

 This short interpretive trail starts at the Salt River Day-use Area and winds through active karst terrain.

 - red-sided garter snake hibernaculum

 - interpretive signs

 Benchmark Creek Trail: 8.5 km one way (Moderate)